 Over the last 20 years, the role of pets in our lives has changed dramatically.
-They are no longer “just pets,” they are considered family members.
+They are no longer “just pets,” they are considered family members and coping with the loss of a pet can be heart wrenching.
 Science has proven animals have thoughts and emotions and feel pain similar to the way we do.
 Our pets come in all shapes, sizes and species.
 Miley Cyrus recently wrote a ballad that went viral for her late blowfish Pablow.
 The loss of Pablow was so devastating to her that it convinced her to go vegan.

 Even with advancing vet care, our pet’s lives are still so short.
 Most of us will have to grieve over multiple pets in our lifetime.